 Dinosaur National Monument

 The monument is located in northwest Colorado.
-The monument is not only famous for its archeological aspects but also recreational activities, including driving tours, hiking, fishing, rafting, and camping.
-Inside the monument, you will find petroglyphs and dinosaur remains embedded in rock walls, providing insight into the cultures and people that existed centuries ago.
+It is not only famous for its archeological aspects, but also recreational activities, including driving tours, hiking, fishing, rafting, and camping.
+Inside the monument, you will find petroglyphs and dinosaur remains embedded in the rock walls, providing insight into the cultures and people that existed centuries ago.